ey92/notes/1101notes.md

 ## Intro
 **language** is a system of rules mapping sounds/gestures and meanings
 - mostly compositional
 - idioms noncompositional

 **grammar**
 - descriptive grammar (observations)
 - prescriptive grammar (guidelines how to contruct phrases)
 - mental grammar

 **morpheme**: "minimal strings of sounds associated with fixed meanings"
 - may be words, but they may be smaller than words -connection between sounds of a word and its meaning is mostly arbitrary except
 		* onomatopoeia
 		* sound symbolism

-sound instead of writing - humans have had language from the beginning 50,000yrs
+sound instead of writing: humans have had language from the beginning 50,000yrs
 - only literate about 5,000yrs
 - infrequency of developing independent writing systems
 - -> writing not central to language
 - graphical way of representing sounds

 representing sounds in writing
 - no 'th' letter - multiple sounds for 'th'
 - many letters have multiple sounds
 - why use 2+ letters to represent sound?

 **International Phonetic Alphabet (IPA)**
 - 1888
 - phonetic alphabet with characters having simple, consistent sounds, based on the Roman alphabet
 - one sound per character
 - one character for every sound used distinctively in some language
 - advantage of universality

 **acoustic phonetics**: analysis of speech sounds in their physical aspect _spectrograms_ produce graphs(_spectographs_) which map the _frequency_ (pulse/second) and intensity (_amplitude_) of vibrations over time